Reporter: Muhammad Al-Nasser

 Sanaa (New Arab)- Journalist Muhammad Al-Nasser discovered hundreds of dangerous and unlicensed gas stations throughout the Yemeni capital of Sana’a, operating because state agencies are ignoring health and safety laws.

-Yemen’s Republican Decree No. 80 of 1993 sets standards for health and safety that gas stations must abide by to receive operating licenses, but amid the ongoing chaos of civil war, that law is not being applied.
+Yemen’s Republican Decree No. 80 of 1993 sets regulations that gas stations must follow in order to get operating licenses.
+However, the law is being ignored amidst the chaos of civil war.

-But when civilians complain to the Yemeni Gas Company—or officials at the company try to remove the stations—their efforts end in recriminations and denials of responsibility, al-Nasser found.
-The gas company refers complaints to the Sanaa Municipality, which in turn considers the Civil Defense responsible for removing illegal stations.
-The Civil Defense says war has left it without resources.
-So nothing changes and the stations stay.
+Civilians’ complaints to the Yemeni Gas Company and station officials have been met with accusations and denials of responsibility.
+The gas company refers complaints to the Sana’a Municipality, which in turn considers the Civil Defense responsible for removing illegal stations.
+The Civil Defense claims that the war has left it without resources, and nothing can be done.

-As stations proliferate and oil and gas prices in Yemen rise—the price of a 20-liter tank of household gas has more than tripled over the past two years—owners are making a tidy profit.
-The owners include “influential personalities” who want to block removal of the illegal stations “because they are making huge profits from them,” an official at the Yemeni Ministry of Gas, who requested to remain anonymous, told the reporter.
+As stations and their owners’ profit increase, the price of a 20-liter tank of household gas has more than tripled over the past two years.
+The owners include “influential personalities” who want them to remain according to one official at the Yemeni Ministry of Gas, who spoke only anonymously to reporters.

 This investigation was completed with the support of Arab Reporters for Investigative Journalism (ARIJ) with coach Mohammed komani.